Updated: Feb 19

 Let the kids help choose their outfits and/or accessories.
 GASP!
 I know, you are probably thinking I'm crazy but hear me out.
 Children like to be independent, they like to make their personal preferences known and don't really like being told what to do...which in some cases is absolutely necessary, but not here so why make it a battle.
 Here's how to make it work without adding stress to your life.
 Choose two outfits (or you could do a single pair of pants and two tops or vice versa) and lay them out, or put them in your online shopping cart.
 Let the child choose which one they would like to wear.
 You've given them a choice within your personal styling preferences but not so many choices that they become overwhelmed.
 Children need to learn decision making skills and this is an opportunity to do that while the 'consequences' are pretty minimal.
 PRO TIP: Choose your outfit first, then style everyone else around what you!

 Remain calm.
 Pretty simple, right?
 Children (and spouses) feed off of you and your feelings.
 By planning your outfits ahead of time, taking off tags/ironing/etc in advance and preparing the children (and your spouse), you can help your family remain calm and arrive in a good mood ready to capture your family's personality and love for one another!
 Photo sessions can cause a bit of a fear of the unknown for everyone (hello kids!), so by controlling what you can (preparation and planning), you will help yourself be less stressed leading up to and during your session!
 Worried Suzy might not cooperate?
-It's fine...I've had kids through everything my way and I'm ready!
+It's fine...I've had kids throw everything my way and I'm ready!
 Not to mention, I'm a former early childhood teacher and childcare professional!